What is an Interest-Only ARM?

-There are two parts to an interest-only loan for a set period.
+There are two parts to an interest-only ARM that differentiate it from traditional mortgages.
+First, as mentioned, the borrower only pays the interest on the loan for a set period.
 That’s the “interest-only” part.
 Second, that interest rate varies.
-That’s the “ ” part.
+That’s the “ARM” part.

 If the prime rate increases to, say, 4%, then the loan's interest rate goes to 9% (5% + 4%), and the interest-only payment goes to $750.
 In many cases, ARMs have caps -- limits on how high and sometimes how low the interest rate can go, and how much they can move in any one year, month or quarter.
-In some cases, the interest rate only adjust up -- that is, borrowers get no benefit if interest rates fall.
+In some cases, the interest rate will only adjust up -- that is, borrowers will get no benefit if interest rates fall.

 Why Does an Interest-Only ARM Matter?

 Interest-only ARMs are risky temptations, and generally a bad idea.
 The typical strategy behind taking an interest-only ARM is that the borrower does not have the income to make a larger payment now but expects to have that income later.
 Sometimes the borrower also thinks that interest rates will fall, making the payments lower later.